 Occupiers (including owners of private property and public authorities), have a duty of care toward people coming onto their premises.
 They must take reasonable care to make sure entrants are not exposed to risks that are likely to cause injury.
 This means if there is something that is potentially dangerous on their property they must rectify it or warn people of the danger.

-Common scenarios include someone slipping on a floor surface, tripping over an unexpected obstacle on the ground, falling into an unmarked hole in the pavement, or being hit by falling debris from a building site.
+Common scenarios -which can lead to a public liability compensation claim- include someone slipping on a floor surface, tripping over an unexpected obstacle on the ground, falling into an unmarked hole in the pavement, or being hit by falling debris from a building site.

 Examples: Jeff is sitting in a doctor’s waiting room, when a ceiling tile falls from the ceiling striking him on his shoulder / upper arm causing a rotator cuff injury.
 Jeff can claim compensation for his injuries from the doctors surgery.